-Office of the Vice President and Dean of Students in the University: Vice President and Dean of Students in the University

-Appropriate members of the Vice President and Dean of Students in the University staff.
+Office of Campus and Student Life: Vice President and Dean of Students in the University Appropriate members of the Vice President and Dean of Students in the University staff.

-The educational records of all students are generally maintained indefinitely.
+The education records of all students are generally maintained indefinitely.

-Office of Undergraduate Student Housing: Director of the University House System

-The Director and Assistant Directors of the University House System, and the Vice President and Dean of Students in the University have access to disciplinary files maintained by the Director of the University House System.
+Office of Undergraduate Student Housing: Director of the University House System The Director and Assistant Directors of the University House System, and the Vice President and Dean of Students in the University have access to disciplinary files maintained by the Director of the University House System.